-Admind was founded in Cracow but has a global reach (and offices based in Cracow, Amsterdam, Odessa and Bangkok).
+Admind was founded in Krakow but has a global reach (and offices based in Krakow, Amsterdam, Odesa, and Bangkok).
 We are a specific agency with a strictly branding profile; our main customers also represent a specific group – these are large brands such as ABB or Shell.
 These companies have a specific identification and that’s why our activities focus on the skillful application of the rules of an existing brand or on its transformation and development.
 This makes both PMs and designers think and act within certain systems (brand principles) – they follow them or develop them from scratch for future use.

 As a result, there is a lot of analysis and quality control in our daily design work.
 We carefully review a brief, but we also immediately combine it with the brand principles and proactively propose (necessary) changes that will make the result of our work fully “on-brand”.
 In terms of quality control, it might happen that we review the execution with a checklist before transferring files to the customer.
 Although we talk about graphic design and not a development project.
 This is a specificity of Admind.

 Between analysis and quality control, there’s time for the most important part: creation.
 At the level of the entire organization, we have successfully incorporated the Agile methodology into our daily work.
 Weekly planning, Kanban boards, and meetings (Daily Scrum, Review and Retro) serve their purpose.
 They organize our work, facilitate communication in the team, reduce chaos and uncertainty around the project.
 For example, they limit derailments due to unexpected tasks.

 What Project Manager actually does?